TorrentLawyer/Strike-3-Holdings-LLC-lawsuits/README.md

 The problem with this is the search engines are not consistent, and we often get banned from a particular website because of the content we discuss on our websites.
 Our websites are piracy friendly (our clients are defendants of piracy cases), and they discuss bittorrent subjects.
 The fact that our lawsuit has the word "Torrent" in the domain name and that we discuss specific movie titles which have been pirated has gotten us banned multiple times from the search engines.

-Right now, we are currently banned 100% from the Bing search engines.
-This means that we are no longer showing up on DuckDuckGo, or any of the other piracy-focused search engines we use each day.
-Google is still listing our articles, but having thousands of good quality articles written over the years is simply frustrating.
+For example, our 200+ articles on the TorrentLawyer.com website were excluded from the Bing search engines for over a year (this has recently changed, and our articles are showing up again).
+This mean that we were no longer showing up on DuckDuckGo, or any of the other piracy-focused search engines we use each day.
+Google continued to list our articles, but having thousands of good quality articles written over the years censored and banned was simply frustrating.

 For these reasons, I am turning to you -- the reader -- to help me figure out how to best share our articles and our content.